 Three consecutive ALMS titles with Porsche RS Spyder

 Penske Racing returned to the roots in 2005 after more than 30 years, driving the Porsche RS Spyder prototype in the LMP2 class of the American Le Mans Series.

 The first win came in the last race of the 2005 season, at Laguna Seca, with Lucas Luhr and Sascha Maassen as drivers.
 In 2006, Penske Racing scored seven wins in 10 races, taking its first ALMS title, while Sascha Maassen and Lucas Luhr were drivers' champions.
 In 2007, the team was absolutely dominant, taking eleven wins in 12 races and defending a title.
 Penske's drivers Romain Dumas and Timo Bernhard were the champions.
 After five wins in 2008, including Sebring 12h, Penske Racing captured third consecutive ALMS LMP2 title.
 Dumas and Bernhard defended their titles.

 In 2009, Penske Racing switched to Grand-Am Rolex Series, running Porsche-powered Riley prototype.
 Dumas and Bernhard finished fourth in the points.

 Two legends together – Roger Penske and Dick Johnson

 Between 2010 and 2014, Team Penske participated only in the IndyCar Series and NASCAR.
 Then, in September 2014, Roger Penske made a deal with another racing legend, the Australian Dick Johnson and he purchased a 51% stake in Dick Johnson Racing.

 They formed DJR Team Penske and entered the #17 Ford Falcon FG X in the 2015 season of the V8 Supercars Championship.
-For the 2016 season, the team expanded to two cars, adding #12 Ford on the grid.
+In 2016, the team expanded to two cars, adding #12 Ford on the grid.